11 Reasons Why Digital Nomads Should Buy Travel Insurance

 - If you can afford to travel, you can afford insurance: "Of course.
 It's simple.
 If you can't afford insurance then you can't afford to travel.
 I see too many posts in other groups with people trying to raise money for someone who had an accident or got sick and is in hospital needing urgent treatment costing tens of thousands of dollars or more, and they can't pay for it because they don't have insurance.
 And this is in cheap countries like Thailand.
 Just because a visit to the doctor is cheap, people assume that they don't need insurance.
 But if you are in an accident or get critically ill and need urgent surgery or ICU etc. Then it is definitely not cheap anymore.
-Only exception is of course if you already have so much money that you can pay for example, a $100k hospital stay in cash with no worries.
+The only exception is of course if you already have so much money that you can pay, for example, a $100k hospital stay in cash with no worries.
 But most people who don't have insurance can't afford even a short hospital stay."

-- You do not want to depend on other people's money to afford healthcare: "Just go to "GoFund me" and there you will find a lot of travelers asking for money to pay for their treatments and recoveries after motorcycle accidents, illnesses, etc. If you can't afford decent insurance, don't travel and secure some money first."
+- You do not want to depend on other people's money to afford healthcare: "Just go to "GoFund" and there you will find a lot of travelers asking for money to pay for their treatments and recoveries after motorcycle accidents, illnesses, etc. If you can't afford decent insurance, don't travel and secure some money first."

 - You are aware that accidents can happen: "I think having decent insurance is important, especially for things you can't afford, like medical emergencies.
 I don't have insurance for my laptop, phone, checked bags, wallet, etc. If something happens I can just get a new one, however, I do have insurance for medical emergencies, accidents because I don't want to and can't afford a helicopter-assisted search and rescue mission, or 2 months in a hospital due to some unfortunate accident."

-- You want to be sure they will assist you in a hospital, since you have proof of insurance: "Always have insurance.
+- You want to be sure they will assist you in a hospital since you have proof of insurance: "Always have insurance.
 You could get hit by a car crossing the street even if you are super careful.
 It's not just about having money to pay for emergency- treatments.
-With proof of insurance on you they'll treat you, no insurance they wait for the payment to clear and if you are unconscious well better have someone with you to pay the bill for you."
+With proof of insurance on you they'll treat you, no insurance they wait for the payment to clear, and if you are unconscious well better have someone with you to pay the bill for you."

 - You can finance the small things, but not major issues: "Good to have a cheap disaster plan with a low monthly and high deductible.
-Covers all major issues in case of serious injury or illness and you can self finance the small things."
+Covers all major issues in case of serious injury or illness and you can self-finance the small things."

 Many of the reasons why digital nomads should get travel insurance come from experience or peers' experiences.
-From serious accidents, illnesses, to being aware of your finances, it seems like getting insurance is the right answer when you go nomad around the world (and we did not even mention reasons like you might be required to show it on entry or to get a visa).
+From serious accidents, and illnesses, to being aware of your finances, it seems like getting insurance is the right answer when you go nomad around the world (and we did not even mention reasons like you might be required to show it on entry or to get a visa).
 But now, why are some digital nomads not buying travel insurance?